kreier/jetson/sh/README.md

-# Install llama.cpp on the Jetson Nano Development Kit 2019 with 4 GB RAM
+# Install llama.cpp on the Jetson Nano Development Kit 2019 with 4 GB RAM in latest version, compiled with gcc 8.5.0

 Time requirements: